mbj4668/erl.mk/README.md

 erl.mk will first create a PLT with all dependencies and all OTP applications used.
-Set `DIALYZER_PLT_OPTS` to pass additional parameters to dialyzer when the PLT is built.
+Set `DIALYZER_PLT_OPTS` to pass additional parameters to dialyzer when the PLT is built, and `PLT_APPS` to add additional applications to the PLT.

 The variable `DIALYZER_PLT` can be set to override the name of the PLT file.
 This can be used to do custom build of the PLT, e.g,: